PostHog/posthog.com/contents/handbook/engineering/posthog-com/developing-the-website.md

 ## Preview branch

-After a series of checks are run (to ensure nothing in your pull request breaks the website), Netlify will generate a preview link available on the `netlify/posthog/deploy-preview` line.
+After a series of checks are run (to ensure nothing in your pull request breaks the website), Vercel will generate a preview link available in the Vercel bot comment.
 This includes all of your changes so you can preview before your pull request is merged.

 ![Preview branch](../../../images/docs/contribute/preview-branch.png)